ybgskr12/Reforestation/README.md

-## Conjunctivitis.com – now that’s a site for sore eyes.
+## What does a pirate pay for his corn?
+A buccaneer!